 We are a clinical stage biopharmaceutical company focused on discovering and developing novel therapies for the treatment of fibrosis and related diseases.
-Our initial focus is on treating fibrosis by inhibiting integrin-mediated activation of TGF- $\beta$ .
+Our initial focus is on treating fibrosis by inhibiting integrin-mediated activation of TGF- β .
 We have applied our deep understanding of fibrosis biology, along with our medicinal chemistry and translational medicine expertise to develop a set of proprietary tools designed to discover and de-risk product candidates quickly and efficiently.
-Our wholly owned lead product candidate, PLN-74809, is an oral, small-molecule, dual selective inhibitor of $\alpha\nu\beta6$ and $\alpha\nu\beta1$ integrins that we are developing for the treatment of idiopathic pulmonary fibrosis, or IPF, and primary sclerosing cholangitis, or PSC.
-We have completed a Phase 1a SAD/MAD trial and a Phase 1b proof-of-mechanism trial of PLN-74809 in IPF and are currently recruiting three Phase 2a trials in our lead indications: two in IPF and one in PSC.
+Our wholly-owned lead product candidate, bexotegrast (PLN-74809), is an oral, small molecule, dual selective inhibitor of α v β 6 and α v β 1 integrins that we are developing for the treatment of idiopathic pulmonary fibrosis, or IPF, and primary sclerosing cholangitis, or PSC.
+We are currently conducting three Phase 2a trials in our lead indications: two in IPF and one in PSC.
+We announced positive interim data from our first Phase 2a INTEGRIS-IPF trial in July 2022 and January 2023.
+We expect to release final data from the INTEGRIS-IPF trial in the second quarter of 2023.